NUSGreyhats/welcome-ctf-2021/Challenges/Web/tiny_file_hosting/README.md

 ### Possible hints

-> I think Usain Bolt runs faster than Justin Gatlin, but a leopard beats then all!
+> I think Usain Bolt runs faster than Justin Gatlin, but a leopard beats them all!

 > PHP is the best language!
 Very convenient when you have enabled short tag.